rose-coste/whitepapers/state_of_union_containers_pt1.md

 Marathon is a *meta framework*: you can start other Mesos frameworks with it.
 It can launch anything that can be launched in a standard shell.
-In fact, you can even start other Marathon instances via Marathon.15 Because it is a framework built on Mesos, it can be seen as a comparable model to Clocker which is itself a blueprint (analogously a framework) for Apache’s Brooklyn.
+In fact, you can even start other Marathon instances via Marathon (15).
+Because it is a framework built on Mesos, it can be seen as a comparable model to Clocker which is itself a blueprint (analogously a framework) for Apache’s Brooklyn.